TimMisiak/llvm-project/llvm/docs/PDB/HashTable.rst

   about which buckets have tombstone values.
 If the entry in this bucket is deleted, the bit will be set, otherwise it will be unset.

-- **Keys and Values** - A list of ``Capacity`` hash buckets, where the first entry is the key (always a uint32), and the second entry is the value.
-The state of each bucket (valid, empty, deleted) can be determined by examining the present and deleted bit vectors.
+- **Keys and Values** - A list of ``Size`` key value pairs, where the first entry is the key (always a uint32), and the second entry is the value.
+The present bit vector can be examined to determine the bucket for the pair.
+  In other words, if size is 2 and the present bit vector has bits 4 and 9 set, then the first element is in bucket 4 and the second element is in bucket 9.

 .. _hash_bit_vectors: